Solar phenomena: Carbon-14

 The production of carbon-14 (radiocarbon: 14C) is related to solar activity.
 Carbon-14 is produced in the upper atmosphere when cosmic ray bombardment of atmospheric nitrogen (14N) induces the nitrogen to undergo β+ decay, thus transforming into an unusual isotope of carbon with an atomic weight of 14 rather than the more common 12.
 Because galactic cosmic rays are partially excluded from the Solar System by the outward sweep of magnetic fields in the solar wind, increased solar activity reduces 14C production.

 Atmospheric 14C concentration is lower during solar maxima and higher during solar minima.
 By measuring the captured 14C in wood and counting tree rings, production of radiocarbon relative to recent wood can be measured and dated.
 A reconstruction of the past 10,000 years shows that the 14C production was much higher during the mid-Holocene 7,000 years ago and decreased until 1,000 years ago.
-In addition to variations in solar activity, long term trends in carbon-14 production are influenced by changes in the Earth's geomagnetic field and by changes in carbon cycling within the biosphere (particularly those associated with changes in the extent of vegetation between ice ages).
+In addition to variations in solar activity, long-term trends in carbon-14 production are influenced by changes in the Earth's geomagnetic field and by changes in carbon cycling within the biosphere (particularly those associated with changes in the extent of vegetation between ice ages).

-Climate

-While solar activity has been a main driver of climate change over geologic time, its role in the warming that began in the twentieth century does not appear to have been significant.

 Observation history

 Solar activity and related events have been regularly recorded since the time of the Babylonians.
 Early records described solar eclipses, the corona and sunspots.

 Soon after the invention of telescopes, in the early 1600s, astronomers began observing the Sun.
 Thomas Harriot was the first to observe sunspots, in 1610.
 Observers confirmed the less-frequent sunspots and aurorae during the Maunder minimum.
+One of these observers was the renowned astronomer Johannes Hevelius who recorded a number of sunspots from 1653 to 1679 in the early Maunder minimum, listed in the book Machina Coelestis (1679).

 Solar spectrometry began in 1817.
 Rudolf Wolf gathered sunspot observations as far back as the 1755–1766 cycle.
 He established a relative sunspot number formulation (the Wolf or Zürich sunspot number) that became the standard measure.
 Around 1852, Sabine, Wolf, Gautier and von Lamont independently found a link between the solar cycle and geomagnetic activity.

 On 2 April 1845, Fizeau and Foucault first photographed the Sun.
 Photography assisted in the study of solar prominences, granulation, spectroscopy and solar eclipses.

 On 1 September 1859, Richard C. Carrington and separately R. Hodgson first observed a solar flare.
 Carrington and Gustav Spörer discovered that the Sun exhibits differential rotation, and that the outer layer must be fluid.

 In 1907–08, George Ellery Hale uncovered the Sun's magnetic cycle and the magnetic nature of sunspots.
 Hale and his colleagues later deduced Hale's polarity laws that described its magnetic field.

 Bernard Lyot's 1931 invention of the coronagraph allowed the corona to be studied in full daylight.

 The Sun was, until the 1990s, the only star whose surface had been resolved.
 Other major achievements included understanding of: